 ‘You are the light of the world’

-The National Curriculum for Mathematics aims to ensure that all pupils:
+By the end of Key Stage 2, our curriculum for maths aims to ensure that all pupils: